wangyu-/udp2raw/README.md

 * Authenticate mutually, no more MITM attacks.

 ### Failure Dectection & Stablization (Connection Recovery)
 Conection failures are detected by heartbeats.
-If timed-out, the client will automatically change the port number and reconnect.
+If timed-out,client will automatically change port number and reconnect.
 If reconnection is successful, the previous connection will be recovered, and all existing UDP conversations will stay vaild.

 For example, if you use UDP2RAW + OpenVPN, OpenVPN won't lose connection after any reconnect, **even if the network cable is re-plugged or the WiFi access point is changed**.